 Can Someone Drive My Car With My Insurance?

-Your friend asks you to borrow your car for a quick run to the grocery store, and you really want to hand over the keys, but you’re not sure if they are covered under your insurance.
-You may ask yourself, can someone drive my car with my insurance?
-Does insurance follow the driver or the car?
-Well, long story short, it generally covers the car and your guest driver.
-When you sign up for coverage, your insurance policy relates to the car(s) and driver(s) listed on your policy.
-Your insurance is there to cover the damage should it be in an accident, no matter who the driver is, as long as: the driver of the vehicle is licensed to drive in Canada, has your permission, and isn’t using the vehicle in contravention of the rules as outlined by the policy, including any illegal activities.
+If your friend asks to borrow your car for a quick run to the grocery store, you may find yourself wondering if they are covered under your insurance.
+In general, car insurance covers both the vehicle and guest drivers.
+When you sign up for coverage, your insurance policy applies to the car(s) and driver(s) listed on your policy.
+It serves to protect against damages resulting from accidents, regardless of the driver, as long as they meet the following conditions: the driver is licensed to drive in Canada, has your permission, and complies with the policy rules, including refraining from engaging in any illegal activities.

-It is not uncommon to see a driver eager to “test” performance capabilities of a rental or borrowed vehicle.
-Aggressive driving can have a major impact on engine and transmission performance as well premature wear of tires, brake pads and rotors.
-If you are aware of the driver's prior aggressive driving habits, you may want to reconsider lending your vehicle.
-Aggressive driving may also lead to traffic violations.
-Normally, a traffic violation won't have any impact on you; however, depending on a violation severity your vehicle may be impounded and the cost and inconvenience of recovering it may fall on your shoulders.
+It's not uncommon for drivers to be eager to test the performance capabilities of a rental or borrowed vehicle.
+However, aggressive driving can negatively impact engine and transmission performance, as well as cause premature wear of tires, brake pads, and rotors.
+If you're aware of the driver's past aggressive driving habits, it may be wise to reconsider lending your vehicle.
+Aggressive driving can also lead to traffic violations.
+While a traffic violation typically won't affect you directly, depending on its severity, your vehicle may be impounded, resulting in added costs and inconvenience when recovering it.

-If your roommate frequently takes your car for errands every week, or your child just got their license and wants to take your car out every weekend, you’re going to need to add them to your insurance policy.
-If someone is only borrowing your car once or twice a month, it is unlikely that they should be added on your policy but speak with your insurance provider to make sure.
-Depending on your provider, they could refuse to cover damage that happens to your vehicle at the fault of someone not listed on your policy.
-Their personal information and driving history will be considered by your insurance company and this could increase your premium if they think there is an increased risk.
+If your roommate frequently uses your car for weekly errands or your child has recently obtained their licence and wants to take your car out every weekend, you may need to add them as a driver to your insurance policy.
+If someone only borrows your car once or twice a month, it's unlikely that they need to be added to your policy.
+However, it's crucial to consult your insurance provider to confirm this.
+Some providers may refuse to cover damages caused by individuals not listed on your policy.
+Insurance companies evaluate the personal information and driving history of additional drivers, which may result in increased premiums if they perceive an increased risk.

-If you are looking to borrow someone else's car, the same process occurs.
-You should have the same conversation with them that you would if they were borrowing your car.
-Make sure you know where the insurance and registration are located, that the car is in proper working order and that there is adequate insurance coverage on their vehicle.
-Ask if their coverage includes province-mandated liability insurance, collision insurance and comprehensive insurance.
-Again, the best option is to call the insurance company to see if there is anything else you should look out for before getting behind the wheel.
+If you intend to borrow someone else's car, you should engage in a similar conversation with them as you would if they were borrowing your car.
+Ensure that you know the location of the insurance and registration documents, confirm that the car is in proper working order, and verify that the vehicle has adequate insurance coverage.
+Inquire about their coverage for province mandated liability, collision, and comprehensive auto insurance.
+It's always advisable to contact the insurance company to obtain any additional information or precautions before getting behind the wheel.

-If your car is stolen, if the driver doesn’t have a license or if it is being used illegally, the coverage from your insurance company may be voided.
-If someone takes your vehicle without your permission and an accident is caused, they will be liable for the damage, however, it could be difficult to prove the non-permissive driving.
-At the end of the day, you will have to discuss with your broker or insurance company what would happen in this situation to fully know what to expect.
+If your car is stolen, driven without a licence, or used illegally, your insurance coverage may be voided.
+In the event that someone takes your vehicle without your permission and causes an accident, they would be held liable for the damages.
+However, proving non-permissive driving can be challenging.
+It's important to discuss this situation with your broker or insurance company to fully understand what to expect.

-Every insurance company is different with their approach to identification of occasional drivers.
-If you are not sure about listing an additional driver on your policy, or find your premium increasing after an accident, or after adding someone to your policy we can help you obtain the right answer.
-It could also be a good time to shop around for new quotes.
-That’s our job!
-Let us know if you would like us to take a look at your policy.
+Every insurance company has its own approach to identifying occasional drivers.
+If you're unsure about listing an additional driver on your policy, experiencing a premium increase after an accident or after adding someone to your policy, we can assist you in obtaining the right answer.
+This might also be an opportune time to explore new quotes.
+At BIG Insurance our job is to help you navigate these matters, so feel free to reach out if you would like us to review your policy.